 Montague is a very small city located in the state of Michigan.
 With a population of 2,362 people and two constituent neighborhoods, Montague is the 323rd largest community in Michigan.

 Unlike some cities, Montague isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Montague are a mix of both white- and blue-collar jobs.
-Overall, Montague is a city of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Montague who work in office and administrative support (10.85%), sales jobs (9.62%), and management occupations (9.11%).
+Overall, Montague is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Montague who work in office and administrative support (10.37%), sales jobs (10.08%), and food service (8.29%).

-The citizens of Montague are slightly better educated than the national average of 21.84% for all cities and towns, with 21.56% of adults in Montague having a bachelor's degree or advanced degree.
+The education level of Montague citizens is a little higher than the average for US cities and towns: 21.56% of adults in Montague have at least a bachelor's degree.

-The per capita income in Montague in 2010 was $23,583, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $94,332 for a family of four.
+The per capita income in Montague in 2010 was $22,218, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $88,872 for a family of four.
 However, Montague contains both very wealthy and poor people as well.

 The people who call Montague home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montague residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Montague include English, Irish, Dutch, and Polish.
+Important ancestries of people in Montague include Dutch, Irish, English, and Polish.

 The most common language spoken in Montague is English.
 Other important languages spoken here include Spanish and Tagalog.